“Dear St. Anthony, please come around: something is lost, and it cannot be found.”

-St. Anthony was a Franciscan priest in the 13th century who is widely known as the “Patron Saint of Lost Things.”
+Saint Anthony is widely known as the “Patron Saint of Lost Things.”
 It all goes back to a story from his life.
 A novice stole a book of Psalms he had.
 When St. Anthony prayed to God for it to be recovered, the novice returned it to him.

-Throughout the centuries countless people have turned to St. Anthony in their hour of need and many times their prayers were answered and the item was found.
-Invoking his intercession does not always guarantee that the item will be found, but when the person prays to St. Anthony with an honest faith and open heart, God always answers the petition.
+Throughout the centuries countless people have turned to St. Anthony in their hour of need, and many times their prayers were answered.
+Invoking his intercession does not always guarantee that the item will be found, but when the person prays to St. Anthony with an honest faith and open heart, God always answers the petition somehow.

 Here is a popular prayer to St. Anthony to recover a lost item, as well as a catchy rhyme that is easy to memorize.